chrispanag/memoized-node-fetch/README.md

 ### FAQ

-#### Is this a permanent cache?
+#### Is this a data cache?

 No. This package only caches the promise until it resolves.
-After the promise resolves, it is removed from the cache.
+After the promise resolves, it is removed from the cache, along with the data returned.

 #### How do you know that two requests are the same?